Ritual is an important part of cultural life, from Ikebana, the careful art of flower arranging, to the understated presentation of food.

 As you travel around, you’ll find Japanese cuisine is deeply varied.
 The hearty chanko-nabe hotpots of the mountains are a world apart from the delicate sushi for which the coast is famous.
 It’s also seasonal, meaning you can visit again at a different time of year and experience new flavours and textures.

 On the surface, Tokyo is very modern.
 Yet beneath the skyscrapers and futuristic neon beats a traditional and historic heart.
 In fact, you can expect to see the best of the ancient and modern worlds right across Japan.
-In Akihabara you’ll find gadgets galore.
-And for early risers the Tsukiji fish market is an unforgettable performance of logistics, language, sights and smells – and the freshest sashimi on the planet.
+In Asakusa, the city’s traditional district you will fine the red Senso-ji Temple and quaint shopping streets lined with stalls, while in Akihabara you’ll find gadgets galore.

 A visit to Kyoto, a couple of hours by Shinkansen bullet train from Tokyo, is like taking a step back in time.
 Breathe in the incense as you wander the temples, observe the intricacy of the tea ceremony and catch glimpses of geisha as they clip-clop along ancient lanes in their ornate kimonos.
 You can take tea with a Maiko, a trainee Geisha, and sample sake, hot or cold, on a brewery tour.
 Kyoto is also famous for its numerous classical Buddhist temples, as well as its Zen-like gardens, imperial palaces, Shinto shrines and traditional wooden houses.